 Typically, mousse is made from chocolate, heavy cream, eggs, and butter.
 This recipe simplifies not only the mousse-making process but also the ingredient list.

 Chocolate mousse and chocolate pudding are different desserts.
 Chocolate pudding achieves body and texture through cooking (except instant pudding) thickened with starch.
 Mousse is not cooked but whipped with air for a light, foamy texture.
-Mousse is lighter and fluffier than pudding which has a heavier mouthfeel.
+Mousse is lighter and fluffier than pudding, which has a heavier mouthfeel.

-If you make the recipe, don’t forget to rate the recipe, and let me know what you think in the comments below!
-Take pictures, tag #sugarylogic, and share them with me on Instagram or Facebook.
+If you make the recipe, remember to rate it, and let me know what you think in the comments below!Ā Take pictures, tag #sugarylogic, and share them with me onĀ InstagramĀ orĀ Facebook.Ā

-📖 Recipe
+š Recipe

 Chocolate Mousse with Cocoa Powder